MAGIC CAPTIVE

 CHAPTER ONE

 Cold bit through skin, gnawed bone, scraped the inside of my lungs with every breath.
 Stone pressed against my back.
 Rough.
 Wet.
-Ice slicked the surface, crystals digging into my spine through the thin fabric of my tunic.
-My fingers scraped against the floor, nails catching on frost.
-Darkness pressed down, thick as water, broken only by a pale blue glow that pulsed somewhere to my left.
+Ice slicked the surface, crystals digging into my spine.
+My fingers scraped against the ground, nails catching on frost.

 Pain exploded behind my eyes when I pried them open.
 White-hot.
 Blinding.

 Where was the jungle?
 The mangoes heavy in my satchel?
-There’d been three of them, their weight bumping against my hip as I'd walked.
-I’d been happy I wouldn’t go hungry tonight.
-Sunlight filtered through canopy leaves, green and gold dappling the forest floor as I’d made my way back to my hut.
+My heart had been full, certain I wouldn't be hungry tonight.
+Sunlight filtered through canopy leaves, green and gold dappling the forest floor as I'd made my way back to my hut.
 Sweat trickled between my shoulder blades.
-My bare feet had known every root, every stone.
+My bare feet had memorised every root, every stone.

 Then light.
 Blinding, wrong, splitting the air apart.
-Fabric torn from the world’s bones.
 The force sent me spinning.
 Up vanished.
 Down became sky.
 Pressure crushed my chest, wind howled inside my skull.
-The world unraveled, threads ripped loose.
+The world unravelled, threads ripped loose.
 Cell by cell.
 I fell through emptiness, deafened by the roar, substance unstitched, nothing left but static and loss.

-"You’re finally awake.
+"You're awake.
 About time."
-The woman’s voice slithered out of the black, velvet layered over steel.
-Cultured.
-Bored.
+The woman's words wove out of the black, velvet layered over steel.
 The sound crawled over my skin, lingered on the raw spots.

-Her words seemed to come from everywhere.
-No shape, no shadow in sight.
-Vision blurred, edges seething with intense white.
+Her words came from everywhere.
 My head refused to lift.
-Nerves scrambled, as if someone had drained out the marrow.
-Hands wouldn’t twitch.
-Legs—gone, hollow.
+Nerves scrambled, as though the marrow had been drained out.
+Hands wouldn't twitch.
+Legs gone, hollow.

 Footsteps coming toward me.
 Click.
 Click.
 Click.
-Heels on stone, patient, predatory.
 The sound echoed across invisible walls.
 Each step sharp, cutting, counting down.

 Move.
 Move, godsdammit.
 Get up.

-Nothing.
-Panic burned in my throat, thick and poisonous.
+Panic burned in my throat.
 Teeth chattered.
-Darkness gathered around me, swallowing light, swallowing hope.
-The woman circled, unseen but everywhere.
+Darkness gathered around me, swallowing light, swallowing hope because I could not move.
 The cold pressed closer.
 The waiting teeth of the dark sharpened.

 "Interesting how I killed you, and there you are.
 Popping back to life."
-A pause, voice curling like smoke.
-"I’m sure you can imagine how I find that most remarkable."
+A pause, the sound curling in the air.
+"I'm sure you can imagine how I find that most remarkable."

 Only The Six and their chosen pets ever shone with magic this strong.
 Anyone born with magic ended up dead.
-Magic was a death sentence.
-The dungeons in Titan’s stronghold reeked of it, burned magic carved into stone by The Cadre.
-Sinon, Peder and Kalos.
-Hells own hounds brought to Earth, imbued with Titans magic and evil enough to wield it.
+The dungeons in Titan's stronghold reeked of it, burned magic carved into stone by The Cadre.
+Sinon, Peder, and Kalos.
+Titan's hell hounds, imbued with his magic and evil enough to wield it.

-They’d dragged me back to the stronghold and threw me in a freezing dungeon.
-They’d fired fists, boots and questions in my face between cracks of knuckles.
+Sinon, Peder, and Kalos had dragged me back to the stronghold and thrown me into a freezing dungeon.
+They'd fired fists, boots, and questions in my face between the cracking of knuckles.
 They wanted me to tell them about the panther shifters.
 Secrets, should I have them.
 I gave them nothing.
 Not when blood filled my mouth, and the world spun with each new kick.

-Someone watched every lash of magic.
-A woman in the shadows, silent, made to witness every blow.
-Her eyes never met mine until The Cadre grew bored when I stayed silent.
-They called me useless, less than nothing, then spat and left me lying in the muck for dead.
+A woman in the shadows had watched every lash of magic, silent, made to witness every blow.
+Her eyes never met mine until the males grew bored when I stayed still and silent.
+They called me useless, less than nothing, then spat on my bleeding body and left me lying in the muck for dead.

-Magic came for me again, spreading across the ceiling, crawling and branching like living frost.
-Tendrils snaked along every seam, icy veins bleeding into stone.
+Magic spread across the ceiling, crawling and branching as living frost.
+Crimson veins the colour of blood snaked along every seam, icy threads bleeding into stone.
 The temperature plunged.
 My breath turned white, fog curling past cracked lips.
 Ice rattled on my eyelashes.
 Each inhale seared raw.

 A figure coalesced at the heart of the light.
-Skin flawless, too pale for life.
-Eyes the green of old glass, searching and pitiless.
+Skin flawless.
+Pale.
+Eyes the green of old glass.
 Hair pale as bone, swept up, not a strand out of place.
-She wore crimson, suit cut sharp as a fresh wound.
-When her lips twisted and nothing moved in her eyes.
+Her lips twisted and nothing moved in her eyes.
+She wore a suit, stilettos on her feet.
+So out of place in this frozen hell.

 Copper flooded my mouth.
-My jaw clamped shut, fighting the scream boiling behind my teeth.
+My jaw clamped shut, fighting the scream boiling behind my teeth when my scattered brain pulled everything together.

 Britheva.